surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 ###Published functions

-ZendMM is mainly used when designing PHP internals (extensions or core development).
+ZendMM API is mainly used when designing PHP internals (extensions or core development), for every request-bound allocation.
 For this goal, it publishes some functions the developer must use instead of traditionnal libc functions.
 Those published functions are very intuitive and easy to use, let's have a look:

 	void *emalloc(size_t size);